gabrielmtvia/MinSU/README.md

 12- As a user, I want that the calculator keeps track of my payslip information, so it shows me insights about my taxes,
 			   bonuses, holiday pay, etc.

-13- As a user, I want my data to be automatically saved to the device so I don't loose information.
+13- As a user, I want my data to be automatically saved to the device so I don't lose information.